FirstTimeEZ/server-ssl/README.md

 --------

-### Arguments
+### Optional Arguments

-To use `server-ssl.js` in production you will need to provide arguments, they are case sensitive.
+`server-ssl.js` has some optional arguments you can use production if the defaults aren't enough.

 | Arguments/Flags       | Description                                      | Default Value         |
 |-------------------------|----------------------------------|-----------------------|